The Off-Road Occupational Therapy Driving Assessment explained

 Visual field test (testing peripheral vision)

-Cover test (to detect any present of strabismus)
+Cover test (to detect any presence of strabismus)

 Physical and functional test

-The physical function test assesses an individual’s entire body and physical capacity.
+The physical function test assesses an individual’s entire body and physical capacity (in relation to driving).
 Again, the assessment remains the same regardless of the person’s medical condition.
-The aim of the assessment is to determine if the person has any deficits that may impact on their ability to physically control the vehicle.
+The aim of the assessment is to determine if the person has any deficits that may impact on their ability to physically control the vehicle; i.e. control the steering wheel, brake, accelerator and/or clutch.
 The entire assessment is completed with the person seated.
-The assessment involves the following areas:
+The assessment focuses on the following areas:

 Active range of motion